Visit our home-based clinic in McKenzie Towne, SE Calgary.

 I can't honestly say that I spent my whole life dreaming of becoming a massage therapist.
 I came to massage therapy in a bit of a roundabout way.
 In the beginning stages of carving out a viable career path for myself, I discovered that I was actually much more interested in studying the human mind than I was interested in studying the human body.

 In University I studied both psychology and philosophy, and enjoyed it so much that I spent my final 2 years of undergrad preparing for graduate school.
 I wrote a Bachelor’s level thesis on self-talk, and applied to law school with a 4.0 GPA.
-I had every intention of becoming a lawyer (until I actually went to law school).

 In 2014 I chose to leave the world of academia and followed my heart to India.
 I completed my first yoga teacher training certification in Rishikesh, and then travelled to Saoner to immerse myself in Tantric practices at Shivoham Ashram.
 I stayed in India for nine months.